 Music can be a great stress management tool as it provokes emotion-altering reactions in our brains.
 Relaxing music can lower our pulse rate and breathing patterns, reducing stress-induced cortisol in our system.
 As a result, a relaxed mind focuses better and has greater memory retention.

 Rhythm as distraction escape

 Working in a crowded office, hectic coworking space, or a loud home is often the recipe for ongoing distractions.
-Music can become a focus anchor as we can use its rhythm to pace our work and forget the external world.
+Music can become a focusing anchor as we can use its rhythm to pace our work and forget the external world.
 After some time, you may even forget you’re listening to music at all.